 There are a huge number of products available over the counter and online, but know what you are treating and remember that podiatrist are specialists with access to a number of proven treatments all at their disposal.

 Verrucae commonly occur in young teens and those who are immunosuppressed (due to drug therapies, age or health condition).
-They are caused by the same group of viruses which cause warts.
+They are caused by the same group of viruses that cause warts.
 These lesions are highly infectious, meaning they are easily passed from person to person and area to area.

 Prevention is better than cure – how to avoid catching verrucae.